streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

           $ref: '#/definitions/holder'
       - in: body
         name: HostedZoneId
-        description: "If you want to mark the delegation set for an existing hosted zone as reusable, the ID\t\t\tfor that hosted zone"
+        description: If you want to mark the delegation set for an existing hosted zone as reusable, the IDfor that hosted zone
         schema:
           $ref: '#/definitions/holder'
       responses: